-- CONTRACT CHEATING When a student submits classwork that has been completed by somebody else who was rewarded for doing the work. - DECEPTION- To misguide someone into believing in something that is true or not true, typically for their gain of an advantage over another. - FABRICATION & FALSIFICATION To fake or forge documentation, data, experiment results, signatures, etc. - PLAGIARISM The act of taking one's work or other ideas and passing them off as one's own. - UNAUTHORIZED COLLABORATION Working with others without the specific permission of the teacher on assignments that will be submitted for a grade.
+CONTRACT CHEATING - When a student submits classwork that has been completed by somebody else who was rewarded for doing the work.

+DECEPTION- To misguide someone into believing in something that is true or not true, typically for their gain of an advantage over another.
-Teacher Protocol

-- 1. Check Aspen for student history of cheating - 2.
-Have conversation with student - 3.
-Enter grade in Aspen with notation - 4.
-Contact parents, grade-level principal, and counselor
+FABRICATION & FALSIFICATION - To fake or forge documentation, data, experiment results, signatures, etc.

+PLAGIARISM - The act of taking one's work or other ideas and passing them off as one's own.

+UNAUTHORIZED COLLABORATION - Working with others without the specific permission of the teacher on assignments that will be submitted for a grade.

+UNAUTHORIZED OR INAPPROPRIATE USE OF AI - When a student uses AI (Artificial Intelligence) to submit any assignment without prior authorization by the teacher.

-1 st Offense Teachers will put infraction into the Aspen discipline system.
-Teacher will put a note in the online gradebook for the assignment.
-Teacher will contact parents, administration, and guidance.
-No formal discipline.
-Student may earn a maximum of 50% on the assignment.
-2 nd Offense Teachers will put infraction into the Aspen discipline system.
-Teacher will put a note in the online gradebook for the assignment.
-Teacher will contact parents, administration, and guidance.
-No formal discipline.
-Student earns a zero on the assignment.
-3 rd Offense+ Teachers will put infraction into the Aspen discipline system.
-Teacher will put a note in the online gradebook for the assignment.
-Teacher will contact parents, administration, and guidance.
-Students earn a zero on the assignment.
-Administration will discipline students in accordance with KCS policy.
+1 st Offense • Teachers will put infraction in as a conduct referral for documentation. • Teacher will put a note in the online gradebook for the assignment.
+1 • Teacher will contact parents, administration, and grade level counselor. • Student may earn a minimum of 50% on the assignment.
+2 nd Offense • Teachers will put infraction in as a conduct referral for documentation. • Teacher will put a note in the online gradebook for the assignment. • Teacher will contact parents, administration, and grade level counselor. • Student earns a zero on the assignment. ard o cc 3 rd Offense+ • Teachers will put infraction in as a conduct referral for documentation. • Teacher will put a note in the online gradebook for the assignment. • Teacher will contact parents, administration, and guidance. • Students earn a zero on the assignment.
+1 • Administration will discipline students in accordance with KCS policy.